-FLG: Could you introduce yourself and tell us about the work you are currently doing at Roche?
+FLG: Can you introduce yourself and your work at Roche?

 I am a Translational Medicine Leader in the Rare Diseases group at Roche Pharma Research and Early Development (pRED), and lead the clinical development of programmes from early research through to clinical trials with patients.
 As a clinician scientist, my background includes medical specialisation in Paediatrics and scientific expertise in Imaging Genomics of the developing brain.
 I am passionate about developing innovative therapies for rare neurodevelopmental disorders, to deliver meaningful benefit for patients and families.

 FLG: What do you enjoy the most about the work you’re doing?